Clayton Homes Class Action

 NPR obtained a 100% restitution recovery for the classes valued at approximately $100 million, as well as injunctive relief in the form of a court order requiring the defendants to cease their offending conduct.
 Each settlement received final approval.

-The class was represented by NPR partner Michael Angelovich and associates Chris Johnson and Chad Ihrig.
+The class was represented by NPR partner Michael Angelovich and associate Chad Ihrig.